Powerlearnproject/se-day1-assignment-WilliamMayk/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

-**The waterfall mmethodology** arranges all the phases sequentially so that each new phase depends on the outcome of the previous phase.
+**The waterfall methodology** arranges all the phases sequentially so that each new phase depends on the outcome of the previous phase.

 - Clear and predictable project timeline and budget.
 - Well-suited for projects with fixed requirements.
 - Lack of flexibility to adapt to changing requirements.
 - Limited customer involvement during development.

-**The agile methodology** The agile model arranges the SDLC phases into several development cycles.
+**The agile methodology** arranges the SDLC phases into several development cycles.
 The team iterates through the phases rapidly, delivering only small, incremental software changes in each cycle.

 - Highly flexible and adaptable to change.
 - Continuous customer involvement and feedback.